 My experiences during the first Wisdom Wander of the 2015 Walking the Ways of the Summer Light Retreat-in-Everyday-Life follows.
 The 2019 e-retreat begins on Monday, May 27th; You are invited to join us!
 The focus is on the element of earth.
-The purpose is to commune with the element and gather questions (rather than answers).
+During wisdom wanders, we commune with an element and gather questions (rather than answers).
 At Solstice-tide a question will be selected to answer on a wander with a purpose, which I call a pilgrimage.

 To begin my first formal Wisdom Wander, I couldn’t pass up the offer to visit my friend Linda’s newly created double spiral herb garden.
 After I left the spiral, I continued earth exploring at a state forest.

 To gather my guides and translators, I brought out my Oracle of Initiation.
 I meant to pull 2 cards as guides to earth exploring, but a third one jumped out of the deck.
 To match the 3 Oracle cards I pulled 3 cards from the Minoan Tarot to serve as lessons from earth.
 Although I mixed the Earth suite and Majors, only majors appeared.
 I didn’t read anything about the cards or analyze them before taking them out with me into the spiral.
 We’d come to know each other as we walked.